Juanvulcano/Poly-Challenge/README.md

 # Poly-Challenge
 Instructions:

 1. Clone this repository

-Script accepts two commands, --rebuild and --render int To render we need to have a database first.
+Script accepts two commands: --rebuild and --render int.
+To render we need to have a database first.

 To create it:
 2. python categories.py --rebuild

 What happens if we try to build it again?